nickpettican/Offering-Bowl-Sample/README.md

 ### Using GitHub Actions

-On each push to the `main` branch:
+On each push and pull-request to the `main` branch:

 1. Code is tested and linted.